mrtkrkm/Tetris-Genetic-Algorithm-and-NN/README.md

-Genetic Algorithm and Neural Network Tetris Implemantation
+This is a Tetris AI Implemantation by using Genetic Algorithm and Neural Network.

+For genetic algorithm the following methods selected `Cross-Over`

 In order to play yourself make following changes in the `run.py`